iflow-mcp/zackify-revect/README.md

 next:

 store in GCS for the db and then the private version should sort of be close to running all the way??

+#next:

+have to provide a way to re-embed all existing tables, with re-embed endpoint, and power the embed active model based off db metadata table that needs to store that info as to waht embedding model is used inside the entire thing